 Car accident victims have many questions.
-One question our Baltimore personal injury lawyers are asked all the time is, “how long will my case take to settle?”
-Unfortunately, it is impossible to give a good faith estimate without knowing the circumstances and facts surrounding your particular case.
+One question our Baltimore personal injury lawyers are asked all the time is, “How long will my case take to settle?”
+Unfortunately, it is impossible to give a good-faith estimate without knowing the circumstances and facts surrounding your particular case.

 Finally, car accident claims typically settle faster than other types of personal injury cases.
 If your injuries are not serious and there are no questions concerning liability, your case might settle in a month or two.
 Even more complicated cases might still settle in twelve to sixteen months.

 Rather, you want to ensure you receive the compensation you deserve.
 To discuss the settlement process in more detail, call the Maryland car accident lawyers at Rice, Murtha & Psoras today at (410) 694-7291.

-How Long Might it Take to Settle My Maryland Car Accident Claim?
+How Long Might It Take to Settle My Maryland Car Accident Claim?

 There is no set timeframe for how long car accident lawsuit settlements take.
 Generally, the length of a settlement will depend on the specific aspects of a case and how quickly a victim requires compensation for their injuries.

 There’s a difference between settling a car accident lawsuit and settling a claim with a negligent driver’s liability insurance.
 In Maryland, insurance carriers typically settle claims within several weeks.

 Often, defendants in car accident lawsuits want to settle out of court to avoid paying substantial compensatory damages to victims.
-In this circumstance, settlement negotiations may take some time, especially if a negligent driver is being stubborn and is unwilling to settle at an appropriate amount.
+In this circumstance, settlement negotiations may take some time, especially if a negligent driver is stubborn and is unwilling to settle at an appropriate amount.

 Depending on the case, settlements for car accident lawsuits in Maryland may take weeks, months, or even years.
 Our attorneys can assess your case to estimate how long settlement negotiations might take so that you can decide whether to pursue discussions or move forward with a lawsuit against a negligent driver in Maryland.